 NOTE! – The following picture shows integration between SCCM and Intune using the feature called Tenant Attach.

-Client Management from one console
+Client Management from One Console

 - Sync Machine Policy